Explore the Natural Beauty of Arboretum Waterfront Trail: A Serene Wetlands Walk in Seattle, Washington

 The Arboretum Waterfront Trail is a unique and inviting destination perfect for meeting up with friends and immersing yourselves in nature.
 Located within Seattle's expansive Washington Park Arboretum, this 1.2-mile trail winds through one of the largest remaining wetlands in the city, featuring a rare floating boardwalk that allows visitors to walk directly over the marsh and lake vegetation.
 As you stroll the well-maintained bark paths and floating walkways, you'll enjoy scenic views of Union Bay and Lake Washington.
 The trail connects Foster Island, Marsh Island, and the mainland, offering an intimate encounter with diverse wetland habitats and abundant wildlife including ducks, wading birds, raptors, beavers, and river otters.
 The Arboretum itself covers 230 acres filled with forests of maples, oaks, magnolias, and colorful seasonal blooms, making it a great all-year destination for relaxation, picnicking, and light hiking.
 The trail’s accessibility and natural beauty make it an ideal meetup spot for groups seeking a peaceful outdoor experience within the city.
 In addition to the Waterfront Trail, visitors can explore other highlights in the area like the Arboretum Loop Trail and the Japanese Garden, enhancing the charm and variety of experiences available in this lush urban oasis.

-Here's what people think of Arboretum Waterfront Trail
+What people think of Arboretum Waterfront Trail, based on reviews

 As of recent, Arboretum Waterfront Trail holds a 4.5-star rating based on 44 reviews.